 General Assembly.
 It also requires that the Joint Legislative Commission on Governmental Operations be consulted whenever an agency fee is established or increased.
-Although this could impact some state agencies in the future, at this point Fiscal Research is not aware of any way this will impact the General Fund or other major state funds.
+Although this could impact some state agencies in the future, at this point Fiscal Research is not aware of any way this will have a fiscal impact on the General Fund or other major state funds.